olulesi/sei-project-1/README.md

   <img src="./styles/images/paperTetrisRowBreak.gif" width="400" height="400" />
 <p>

-For the row break, I had to take into account
+For the row break, I had to take into account:
 * multiple lines breaking
 * the grid position of all the other shapes adjusting  after the row break
 *  Knowing when a row is completed

 The completed lines required  2 for loops to go through every cell (c) in every row (r) and to check if all the cells had a non-empty class name as that would indicate a shape is present.
-Once this is determined I would first clear the row that is filled and move the rows down.
+Once this is determined, I would first clear the row that is filled and move the rows down.

 For the move rows down function, I simply looped through the rows starting at the clear row and stopping at the top row.
 Set each class list name of each cell to the row above it and at the top row clear the cells.